-Keep having sex.
-Regular sex is one of the best signs of a good long-term relationship.
+- Keep having sex.
+Regular sex, if sexual attraction is a part of your relationship, is one of the best signs of a good long-term relationship.

 Some couples need help from a therapist in order to navigate the difficult times in their relationship.
 But making time for an in-person session can be challenging, especially when both partners work full-time.
 This is where remote counseling from platforms like BetterHelp comes in.
 Online therapy is not only more convenient.
 It also offers lower pricing than in-person therapy because online therapists don’t have to pay for costs like renting an office.

 Online therapy is a new and exciting way for couples to receive counseling.
-A qualitative study of 15 couples receiving online counseling found that clients considered the experience to be overwhelmingly positive, commenting on how immersed they felt in the therapeutic process.
+A qualitative study found that clients considered the experience to be overwhelmingly positive, commenting on how immersed they felt in the therapeutic process.
 Some couples reported that feeling more “distant” from the therapist also made them feel more in control and comfortable.
 Ultimately, couples felt that the online process enhanced the therapeutic alliance, which is the single greatest predictor of therapy success.

 Read below for some reviews of BetterHelp therapists from people experiencing similar issues.